 The Dark Knight chased after Catwoman when she blew up Max Shreck's department store.
 When he reached the top of the Gothic architecture building that Catwoman had climbed up, she came out of nowhere and violently attacked him with a flurry of kicks and punches, until Batman had enough and hit back.

-Also, the Penguin kidnaps a young woman after throwing a disk into her face - and while we don't actually see the impact, we find out later that blood was spilled.
+Also, the Penguin kidnaps a young woman after throwing one of Batman's Batarangs into her face - and while we don't actually see the impact, we find out later that blood was spilled.

 In the original Cape Fear, Max beats Peggy up so badly that the actress who played her sustained back injuries.

 He also beats and rapes Diane, and at the beginning of the movie, he's just finished serving an eight-year stretch in prison for assault and rape.
 Immediately after getting out of prison, he beats and rapes his ex-wife.